What is the different between a daylily and a garden lily?

 If you would like to select the gift perennial(s), complete the Ship To information during checkout process accordingly.
 All shipments include a shipping packing slip listing the enclosed items (without prices), and general planting instructions.
 Email or telephone us if you have any questions.

-Most are shipped UPS-Ground, which takes 2 to 3 days to arrive to most continental US destinations.
+Plants are shipped UPS-Ground or FedEx Ground, which takes 2 to 3 days to arrive to most continental US destinations.
 Shipments to the west coast may take an additional day or two.

 If an email address is provided, the shipment tracking number will be included in the email confirmation sent at shipment.